 This chapter describes how to configure a newly installed Traffic Manager software instance.
-It assumes you have already performed the installation procedure described in "Installing the Traffic Manager Software" on page 13
+It assumes you have already performed the installation procedure described in Installing the Traffic Manager Software

 This chapter also documents further configuration tasks such as reconfiguring, uninstalling, and upgrading the software.